 However, studies show that the majority of oncologists do not discuss fertility routinely with their at-risk patients.
 If you're facing cancer, ask your health care team for fertility preservation information as soon as you can so that you will have access to the full range of preservation options.

-There are several fertility preservation options that men should consider before, during and after cancer treatment.
+Here are several fertility preservation options that men can consider before, during and after cancer treatment.

 Sperm banking is a simple, well-established way to preserve your fertility.
 The actions involved in sperm banking may go against some men’s religious beliefs and practices.
 If you are concerned about this, please contact a trusted leader in your place of worship.